TomWebster98/Race-Strategy-Analysis/README.md

 ## Features

-- Import and process FIA official race data from various sources, including full race laptime information for drivers and teams of interest.
+- Import and process FIA official race data, including full race laptime information for drivers and teams of interest.
 - Analyse laptime trends and key performance metrics.
 - Generate visualisations such as line plots, scatter plots, stacked area plots, and histograms to analyse race strategy and laptime data.
 - Compare and contrast different drivers' laptime performances to identify patterns and anomalies.